-Fire Exit Signs & Fire Action Notices Fire Exit Signs are designed to identify the means of escape in the event of a fire.
-These have been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of a fire.
+Fire Exit Signs & Fire Exit Signs are designed to Fire Action Notices identify the means of escape in the event of a fire.
+These have been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of Fire S -> a fire.
 Fire Action Notices are designed to inform the occupants of the block what to do in the event of a fire.
-These have been Image: A state of the state of
+These have been strategically positioned throughout the common areas of the block.